What We Publish

 Health and Spirituality.
 Works that integrate spirituality and religion with health and medicine.
 Templeton Press has published works on topics including mental health, aging, palliative care, parish nursing, and patient care for health care and spiritual care professionals, academics, and educators.

-Freedom and Free Enterprise.
+Freedom and Free Markets.
 Works on topics such as financial literacy, investments, thrift, global development, political philosophy, and current events.

 Guidelines for Submitting a Book Proposal